JuliaDataScience/JuliaDataScience/contents/stats_distributions.md

 And there we have something that is bell-shaped.
 Now, the question about how many times a ball will fall to the right can be answered by estimating the distribution for these data points.
-Then, the answer will look something like "the falling of the ball is distributed by a ... distribution with ...."
+Then, the answer will look something like "we expect the falling of the ball to be distributed by a ... distribution with ...."
-For example, "the falling of the ball is distributed by a normal distribution with a mean of 50 and a variance of 5" (see @sec:stats_dist_normal for more information about the normal distribution).
+For example, "we expect the falling of the ball to be distributed by a normal distribution with a mean of 50 and a variance of 5" (see @sec:stats_dist_normal for more information about the normal distribution).

 What we have shown here is inspired by Galton's board (see @fig:galton).
 This board was used around 1880 by Sir Francis Galton to demonstrate regression to the mean.
+On the board, balls are dropped onto onto the pins and drop either to the left or the right at various levels.
+At the bottom, the balls are aggregated in bins and here a bell-shape arises too.

 ![Galton's board (source: Wikimedia Commons).](images/galtons-board.png){#fig:galton width=60%}